 I know it can feel kind of daunting to pick what to wear for your photos.
 Don't you worry, I'm here to help!
 These are a few guidelines I’ve put together so you can be sure to look and feel your best.
 Remember, these are only GUIDELINES, not rules!
-They are just what I’ve found to work best from trial and error from past shoots.
+Theses are just what I’ve found that work best from trial and error from previous shoots.
 Most of the time, you probably don't even need to go shopping for new outfits.
-Bring clothes you normally wear, stuff that’s already in your closet that you love and feel yourselves in.
+Bring clothes you normally wear, stuff that’s already in your closet that you love and feel yourself in.
 An old band t shirt and ripped jeans?
 Perfect.
 A big, knit, oversized sweater and cowboy boots?
 Awesome.
 Or something a little dressier with a long flowing skirt and your man in a suit?
 Wear something that you’re confident in.
 I cannot stress this one enough!
 This cannot be done if you aren’t confident in the way a piece of clothing hugs (or hangs on) your body.
 Choose something that you are excited to show off!

 LOCATION + COMFORT

 Think about the conditions and locations we are going to be shooting in and plan around it.
 Make sure what you are wearing makes sense for where we are.
 If we are going to be hiking around the mountains, bring shoes that you can walk around in.
 If we are shooting on a sandy beach, you'll most likely want to be barefoot.
 Heels are almost always a bad idea in most scenarios, unless you plan to change into them before shooting.
 Be as comfortable as you can be!

 I recommend you lean towards neutrals and earthy tones.
 This doesn't mean that you're just limited to creams, browns, and grays.
 There are neutrals to every single color!
 Instead of green, go for a soft forest green.
 Instead of red, go with a deep maroon.
 Instead of yellow, choose a mustard yellow.